Coronavirus and benefits - news

 Any woman who needs to travel to find refuge from domestic violence can do so for free on any UK train.
 The cost of the ticket will be covered by the relevant train operator.

-The government continue to clarify suspensions of assessments and extended awards.
+15 May 2020.
+The government continues to clarify suspensions of assessments and extended awards.
 Details on our page Coronavirus and benefits - what the changes mean for you

 15 May 2020.
 Statement in Parliament by Minister for Financial Inclusion Guy Oppenheim